afontainec/chinchay-docs/docs/docs/hateoas.md

 };
 ```

 Lets look to the `get(values)` method.
-This method recieves some _values_, in the previous example the `results`.
+This method receives some _values_, in the previous example the `results`.
 For this it will create an array of all the defined links. if any links need to be compiled it will compiled and will use the values property to replace it.

   * values: A javascript object.
 The keys/properties it have will be used to compile every uri.
 For instance, if the uri is `'/api/coffee/:id'` and the values is `{id: 1}`, the compiled uri will be `'api/coffee/1'`.
   * return: The returned is an Array of javascript object.
 Each object have a `rel`, `href` and `type` property.
 The rel provides a human-readable value for undestanding what is, `href` the link to the resource and the `type` is the http verb for the link.